MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-mi.md

   If the Azure SQL Managed Instance virtual network is different from the SCOM Managed Instance (preview) virtual network:

-  - If you choose to enable, create an inbound NSG rule on the Azure SQL Managed Instance subnet to allow traffic from the System Center Operations Manager virtual network or subnet to port 3342.
+  - Create an inbound NSG rule on the Azure SQL Managed Instance subnet to allow traffic from the SCOM Managed Instance subnet to port 3342 on SQL Managed Instance subnet.
 For more information, see [Configure a public endpoint in Azure SQL Managed Instance](/azure/azure-sql/managed-instance/public-endpoint-configure?view=azuresql&preserve-view=true).
-  - If you choose to disable, be sure to peer your Azure SQL Managed Instance virtual network with the one in which System Center Operations Manager and SCOM Managed Instance (preview) are present.
+  - Peer your Azure SQL Managed Instance virtual network with the one in which SCOM Managed Instance (preview) is present.

 For the rest of the settings on the other tabs, you can leave them as default or change them according to your requirements.